jaguardado123/3326-lab-20/README.md

 ### Inheritance

-**Inheritance** is an important concept of OOP, it refers to the process of a class inheriting (receiving) attributes and/or methods from another class.
+**Inheritance** is an important concept of OOP, it refers to the process of one class getting access (extending) to another class to use its attributes and/or methods.
 Why use inheritance?

 When creating a new class you may realize you're creating the exact same methods and attributes another class already has.